Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 OK, I know what you're thinking.

-Nope, not the way I think of it.
+Nope, not the way a seasoned hiker thinks of it.

 Ready for all the details on how a veteran hiker chooses the best hiking socks?